minerllabs/minerl/docs/source/api/herobraine.rst

 Action handlers define what actions agents are allowed to take.

-When used to create a gym, you should override create_actionables and pass them to this function.
+When used to create a gym, you should override create_actionables and pass the action handlers to this function.
 See the `Custom Environment Tutorial`_ for more.

 Camera